bbrad3/Dispatched-WA-FE/README.md

 | --- | --- | --- | --- |
 | GET | /shift | Get active employees | Dispatcher |
 | --- | --- | --- | --- |

+## Known Bugs

+1. Socket.io only allows for one driver at this time.
+Rooms must be implemented to fix this.

+2. The is currently no way to add employee roles as admins don't have a way to edit employees.